WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who did you help this week?

 * VH & AR - we had some discussions about Github repository set ups and project management docs.
+  * KW: AAAAH - so helpful 🙏

 #### Who helped you this week?

 * HM & DS - great teamwork! :star2:
+  * KW: Dreeeeeem team! 🚀

 #### What did you achieve?

 * DC - coordinating data extracts, data paper feedback.
+  * KW: WELL DONE ON CIRCULATING THE PAPER!
+Mega milestone! 🚀
 * TRSS - less planning and more actual work.
   * Finished first draft of stakeholder mapping - [See here](https://app.mural.co/invitation/mural/thelab3596/1643648254195?sender=ub9d4f38e45699383003a3927&key=9858a19a-bc39-4dcc-8cdc-089295274683).
-  * Writing lay summaries for labp projects.
+  * Writing lay summaries for lab projects.
+    * KW: Really appreciate your update and work on this - good luck on seeing if you can get reviews going in GitHub PRs 🤞
   * Organising knowledge shares - first one was this week.
+    * KW: Aaaah - how lovely!
-* Working with ME and EP on sensitive data overiew chapter - hoping to get finished in next few weeks.
+* Working with ME and EP on sensitive data overview chapter - hoping to get finished in next few weeks.
+  * KW: Very exciting!!

 #### What did you struggle with?